 Key Takeaways

-- Sleep debt is real—losing even 1-2 hours per night accumulates over time and affects performance
+- Sleep debt is real—losing 1-2 hours a night adds up and tanks your performance faster than you'd guess

-- Weekend catch-up helps somewhat but doesn't fully reverse the metabolic and cognitive damage
+- Weekend catch-up helps you feel better but doesn't undo the metabolic and cognitive damage underneath

 01 What Is Sleep Debt?